 The general principles and objectives for processing and trade (as per General requirements Part III, Chap.
-1, Page 178) also apply to the production of vinegar.
+1, Page 183) also apply to the production of vinegar.

 Vinegar is a natural product obtained through the alcoholic fermentation of a fruit juice and its subsequent oxidation.
 This natural process must only be subject to technological interference when absolutely necessary.
+Bud spirit vinegar may be produced for further processing and used in final products (e.g. pickled preserves) up to a maximum of 10%.